artic-network/artic-doc/document_fields.md

 `last_updated: 2024-08-20`
 : When the document was last updated.
 When you update a document, update this.

+`forked_from: <document name>`
+: If a document is a copy and edit from another document then this can be specified here.

 `author: ARTIC team`
 : The author or authors of the document